zendoclab/zendoclab.github.io/_posts/2024-04-23-typeodd-type-faster-than-anxiety.md

 ---

 ## Game Instructions
-### to be mindful, in flow, anxious, eager to solve a problem
+to be mindful, in flow, anxious, eager to solve a problem<br>

 1. If you don't type quickly, the letters will become blurry
 2. If you type quickly enough for the shadow color to darken, the letters will become vivid again